Getting Started with Chimera Chat¶

 Load Graph DB step complete |

 If you ran a standard crawl pipeline, the Optimize step runs automatically.
-The semantic and graph databases may need to be loaded separately — you can load them from the My History page in the web UI, or by asking your AI assistant via MCP.
+The semantic and graph databases may need to be loaded separately — you can load them from the My History page in the web UI, or by asking Chimera Chat itself (for example, “Load the semantic database”).

 Tip